Instructions on how to cook chickpeas in the slow cooker, or crock pot, and tips on adding salt and whether you need to pre-soak the beans.

 - 📌 Important Note:

-A stash of cooked chickpeas in the refrigerator or freezer means easy, last-minute dinners are only, well, a few minutes away.
-And cooking dried chickpeas in the slow cooker or crock pot, is incredibly easy to do.
+A stash of cooked chickpeas in the refrigerator or freezer means easy, last-minute dinners are only a few minutes away.
+And cooking them in the slow cooker or crock pot, is incredibly easy to do.

-While they slowly cook at home, you can go to work, pick up the kids from school, or go skiing for the day.
+While they slowly cook at home, go to work, pick up the kids from school, or go skiing for the day.
+Then add them to tacos with pickled onions, sliced tomatoes, and avocado.
+Or toss them into a chickpea spaghetti dish.

 📝 Ways to Cook Chickpeas (Garbanzo Beans)